Ahmadam37/javaScriptGuide/README.md

 * The output:
  > 22

-* We can see here, the we did the abstraction to a string by use parseFloat(), that is the purpese to use this method.
+* we can see here a method is useful for parsing strings that contain numbers.
+If you need to parse a string into a number, the parseFloat() method is a valuable resource.

 Here are some additional benefits of using the parseFloat() method: